1tomany/storage-bundle/README.md

 #### `STORAGE_SERVICE`
 The storage provider to use.
 Possible values are:

-- `s3` Amazon S3 compatible service
+- `s3` Amazon S3 compatible client
-- `mock` A mock service for testing
+- `mock` A mock client for testing

+These values correspond to the `key` for each service with the tag `1tomany.storage_client`.
+You can add your own client by implementing the `StorageClientInterface` and tagging it with the tag `1tomany.storage_client` and a `key` value other than the ones above.

 #### `STORAGE_BUCKET`
 The bucket where files will be uploaded.

 #### `STORAGE_CUSTOM_URL`
-The URL to use to reference the uploaded file instead of the canonical URL returned by the provider.
+The URL used to reference the uploaded file instead of the canonical URL returned by the storage service.
 Set this value if you use Amazon CloudFront or a public Cloudflare R2 bucket domain to get a publicly accessible file URL:

 ```env
 STORAGE_CUSTOM_URL="https://my-files.my-custom-cdn.com"
 ```

-When set, if an object named `users/10/files/avatar.png` was uploaded, the following URL would be returned:
+When set, if an object with the key `users/10/files/avatar.png` was uploaded, the following URL would be returned:

 ```
 https://my-files.my-custom-cdn.com/users/10/files/avatar.png